rafaelaudy/rafaelaudy.github.io/_posts/simple-angular-2-app.md

 This will install Angular 2 and TypeScript which are the only dependencies specified in our package.json.
 If you don't know what a package.json is you will need to learn a little bit more about [NodeJS](https://nodejs.org/en/) and specially [NPM](https://www.npmjs.com/).

-But don't stress too much, for the purpose of this post you can abstract those technologies :).
+But don't stress too much, for the purpose of this post you can abstract those technologies. :)

 # Hosting and compiling the app...
 Wait...
 Compiling?